skip to main content

 2. Borrowing money from family or friend

 For some people, it can be difficult to have transparent conversations about money, but if you’re in a tight spot, asking a family member or friend for money could be an option.
-To maintain the relationship, it’s best to commit to paying back this person in a mutually agreed upon time period.
+To maintain the relationship, it’s best to commit to repaying this person in a mutually agreed upon time period.

 3. Credit cards

 If you have an emergency expense, you may be able to charge it to your credit card instead of receiving a cash advance.
-Check your available credit limit to see if you’re able to pay with a credit card.
-You’ll avoid the higher interest rates and fees that come with a cash advance.
+Check your available credit limit to see if you’re able to pay with a credit card; you’ll avoid the higher interest rates and fees that come with a cash advance.

 4. Credit union payday alternative loans